 Gold medal history

-World War I caused a shortage in precious metals after the 1912 Stockholm games, according to ABC News.
+World War I caused a shortage of precious metals after the 1912 Stockholm Games, according to ABC News.
 This is likely the reason Olympic gold medals haven’t been pure for more than 100 years.

 In the ancient Greek Olympics, medals weren’t awarded.
 The prizes: A wreath of olive leaves from a tree near Zeus’ temple placed on the winner’s head.

 Athens, Greece, hosted the first modern Olympics in 1896.
 First-place winners received silver medals at those games because silver was more precious at the time.
 At the 1900 Olympic games in Paris, the winners received trophies or cups instead of medals.